WookieCode13/DemoSkills/STEPS_BEANSTALK.md

 Goal: deploy EmployeeAPI quickly using Elastic Beanstalk, verify Swagger, and keep costs low.
 We’ll add domains and path routing later.
 Keep this simple and manual for learning.

+# UPDATE:
+this worked, my site ran. but the no good way to tear down and redploy each day.
+Moving back to EC2 and ECS.

 ## Prerequisites

 - AWS account with console access